Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Form 5472 blog

-non resident llc owner taxes — Form 5472 filing for SaaS founders running a Stripe Atlas or US LLC from abroad
+non resident llc owner taxes — Form 5472 filing for SaaS founders, freelancers, digital nomads, and creators running a US LLC from abroad

 The short answer

-If you are a non-US SaaS founder running a US single-member LLC — often spun up through Stripe Atlas — you almost certainly must file Form 5472 with a pro forma Form 1120 every year.
+If you are a non-US founder, freelancer, digital nomad, or creator running a US single-member LLC — a SaaS product on Stripe, Upwork or Fiverr clients, YouTube AdSense, or direct sponsorships — you almost certainly must file Form 5472 with a pro forma Form 1120 every year.
 Virtually every foreign-owned SMLLC has a reportable transaction (funding the LLC counts), so almost all must file.
-It is due April 15, filed by mail or fax only — never e-filed.
+It is due April 15, by mail or fax only — never e-file — and no US address is required.
 Missing it costs $25,000 per form, per year, with no cap.
-This is a core piece of non-resident LLC owner taxes.

 Key takeaways

-Why do SaaS founders keep getting blindsided by Form 5472?
+Why do foreign founders keep getting blindsided by Form 5472?

 Tools like Stripe Atlas make forming a US LLC trivial — under 1 day — but they do not handle the annual Form 5472 filing.
-Thousands of foreign founders launch a US SaaS entity and never learn about the $25,000 requirement until a penalty notice arrives.
+Thousands of foreign founders launch a US entity for payments and never learn about the $25,000 requirement until a penalty notice arrives.

-The modern SaaS playbook for a non-US founder is well worn: form a US LLC to accept Stripe payments, open a US bank account, and bill customers in dollars.
+The modern playbook for a non-US founder is well worn: form a US LLC to accept Stripe payments, open a US bank account, and bill clients in dollars.
+Freelancers do it for Upwork, Fiverr, and Toptal payouts and credibility with American clients; creators do it for AdSense, TikTok, and sponsorship contracts; SaaS founders do it for subscriptions.
 Formation platforms optimize for speed, so the entity is live within a day.
 What almost none of them surface clearly is that a foreign-owned US LLC carries an annual federal information return the year after — and every year after that.

-Because the LLC is a disregarded entity, founders assume there is no US filing if they owe no US income tax.
+Because the LLC is a disregarded entity, owners assume there is no US filing if they owe no US income tax.
 That is the trap.
-Form 5472 is a disclosure, not a tax payment, and it is owed whether or not the SaaS turned a profit.
-If you came here from a formation platform, our pricing page shows exactly what the annual filing costs versus the alternatives.
+Form 5472 is a disclosure, not a tax payment, and it is owed whether or not the business turned a profit.

-Any US LLC that is at least 25% owned by a non-US person and had a reportable transaction must file.
-For a solo non-resident SaaS founder with a single-member LLC, both conditions are met almost immediately, so over 95% must file.
+Any US LLC that is at least 25% owned by a non-US person and had a reportable transactionmust file.
+For a solo non-resident owner with a single-member LLC, both conditions are met almost immediately.

 Two facts must be true: a foreign person owns at least 25% of the US entity, and the entity had a reportable transaction with that owner or another related foreign party.
-A solo founder owns 100%, and funding the LLC to cover Stripe fees, hosting, or the formation invoice is itself a reportable transaction.
+A solo owner holds 100%, and funding the LLC to cover Stripe fees, hosting, software, or the formation invoice is itself a reportable transaction.
 That is why virtually every foreign-owned single-member LLC has a reportable transaction in its first year.

-Non-resident solo founder, single-member LLCYes — almost alwaysPro forma Form 1120
+Non-resident solo owner, single-member LLCYes — almost alwaysPro forma Form 1120

 Foreign-owned US C-corporation (25%+)Yes — if reportable transactionForm 1120

-The single-member case is the most common for SaaS, and it is covered end to end on our foreign-owned single-member LLC guide.
+The single-member case is by far the most common for this group, and it is covered end to end on the foreign-owned disregarded entity guide.

 Does a Stripe Atlas LLC have to file Form 5472?